Share this link via

 Dilute - Make (a liquid) thinner or weaker by adding water or another solvent.

 豊 means "abundance, plenty, bountiful."
-Details are below.

 規 means "rule, regulation, norm."
-Details are below.

-Rule/Regulation - A set of guidelines or instructions that must be followed.
+Rule, Regulation - A set of guidelines or instructions that must be followed.

 Compass - A navigational instrument used to determine direction.